Jim Cleamons: Playing career

-He played collegiately at the Ohio State University, and was selected by the Los Angeles Lakers with the 13th pick of the 1971 NBA draft.
-He had a nine-year NBA career for four teams (the Los Angeles Lakers, the Cleveland Cavaliers, the New York Knicks, and the Washington Bullets).
-In 1976, Cleamons was selected to the NBA All-Defense 2nd team.
+Cleamons was selected by the Los Angeles Lakers with the 13th pick of the 1971 NBA draft.
+He had a nine-year NBA career for four teams (the Lakers, the Cleveland Cavaliers, the New York Knicks, and the Washington Bullets).
+In 1976, Cleamons was selected to the NBA All-Defense second team.
+His playing height and weight are listed as 6 ft 3 in (1.91m), 185 pounds (84 kg).